jekyll/jekyll-mentions/README.md

   base_url: https://facebook.com
 ```

-If you're lazy like me, you can use this shorthand:
+You also can use this shorthand:

 ```yaml
 jekyll-mentions: https://facebook.com